sg893052/sonic-buildimage/manageability/SONiC_Default_Configuration.md

 **Description**

-The *default interface* command is used to delete all the all the user configuration of a specified interface(s) and restore it to its default state.
+The *default interface* command is used to delete all the all the user configuration of a specified interface and restore it to its default state.

 **Usage**